LaunchCodeEducation/data-analysis/src/chapters/tableau-part4/studio.rst

 Setting Up the Studio:
 ^^^^^^^^^^^^^^^^^^^^^^

 Download `FIE Fencing Womens Foil data set <https://www.kaggle.com/datasets/amichaelsen/fie-fencing-womens-foil-data>`__.
 There are 4 csv files.
-To download all csv files at once, click on the "Download" bubble next to the "New Notebook" bubble.
-An orange arrow is pointing to the "Download" bubble in the image below.
+To download all csv files at once, click on the ``Download`` bubble next to the ``New Notebook`` bubble.
+An orange arrow is pointing to the ``Download`` bubble in the image below.

 .. figure:: figures/download-multi-files.png
-   :alt: An orange arrow points to the "Download" bubble, highlighting the Download option of kaggle.
+   :alt: An orange arrow points to the ``Download`` bubble, highlighting the ``Download`` option of kaggle.

 #.
 Open the csv file in Tableau Public.
 #.
 When you open this data set, you may want to create a relationship between the csv files.

-   A. You will explore this in the EDA section below.
+   #.
+You will explore this in the EDA section below.

 #.
 Here is more information about the `International Fencing Federation <https://fie.org/>`__.